How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 PayPal For Paying Vietnamese Suppliers

-PayPal is not recommended for large purchases due to the high fees; however, it’s a decent option for the first purchase and samples as it can act as insurance.
+PayPal is not recommended for large purchases due to its high fees; however, it’s a decent option for initial purchases and samples, as it can act as a form of insurance.
 The only downside is that PayPal often freezes accounts for various reasons.
-In addition, it has been known to lock people’s money (including mine) while they sort out suspicious account activity.
+Additionally, it has been known to freeze people’s money (including mine) while they investigate suspicious account activity.

-The upside of using PayPal is that it’s the most used online payment platform with instant payments, and the fees are lower than those of cash-transaction services like Western Union.
+The upside of using PayPal is that it’s the most widely used online payment platform, offering instant payments, and its fees are lower than those of cash-transaction services like Western Union.
 There are also fewer limits on the amounts you can send out.
-For instance, you could send $50,000 in a single transaction via PayPal, while the maximum allowed on Western Union is $5000.
+For instance, you can send $50,000 in a single transaction via PayPal, whereas the maximum allowed on Western Union is $ 5,000.
 PayPal’s mobile alternative, XOOM, also offers excellent rates for international payments.

 Letters of Credit For Paying Vietnamese Suppliers

-Letters of Credit (LOC or L/C) are the preferred purchasing method for large corporations making transactions in millions of dollars.
+Letters of Credit (LOC or L/C) are the preferred method of purchasing for large corporations, particularly when making transactions in millions of dollars.
 However, they are incredibly complicated and risky, requiring both parties’ banks to cooperate and often accruing high fees, particularly for small buyers.

-L/C payments are preferred by Vietnamese suppliers who deal with large quantities.
-If you place a large order with a supplier, they will likely recommend L/C payments.
+L/C payments are preferred by Vietnamese suppliers who deal with large quantities of goods.
+If you place a large order with a supplier, they will likely recommend letter of credit (L/C) payments.
 The documentary letter of credit (L/C) is an international payment method commonly used in Vietnam for export payments.
 When you use L/C payments, the suppliers get their money on time and the goods’ title.

-Note: Some Vietnamese suppliers may reject confirming L/C for payments because this payment method has other requirements and costs.
+Note: Some Vietnamese suppliers may reject confirming Letters of Credit (L/C) for payments because this payment method has additional requirements and costs.
 For instance, there may be extension requirements of up to 360 days or more, making it complicated for suppliers to collect their money.

 RECOMMENDED: Use The Following Methods To Pay Vietnamese Suppliers

 Veem, Transferwise, and OFX are the services we use most at Cosmo.
 Though we have not used them personally, Wyre and Xoom are highly recommended.
-From our research, we see that these have the lowest fees.
-In addition, some of these services don’t charge a fee and make money off the exchange rate.
+According to our research, these options have the lowest fees.
+Additionally, some of these services don’t charge a fee and generate revenue from the exchange rate.
 We currently use Wise for most purchases in both China and Vietnam.

 Veem for Paying Vietnamese Suppliers